Made-of-Clay/adamleis/site/README.md

 footer: My sweet footer
 ---

-# Root ReadMe Title
+# Main Root Page

-Some readme text!
+This will display some text to the user visiting the home page.

 In truth, this should list out recent posts (5-10 most recent?).
-I will also have an About section (with photo).
+Large photo is "sidebar" (but actually header, esp at mobile sizes).

-The footer will list out the categories and tags.
-To the right of that will be the About me blerb (maybe just a snippet with social links and a link to a more robust page?)
+The footer will list out the categories and tags, About Me link, and social media?
+Social media may stay in sidebar/header.

-Sidebars on regular pages should be about related posts (same category or tags?)

 Check out the [Tests!](/tests/)